carlosjhr64/ascii_mathematical_notation/README.txt

 to ensure the statement is meaninful.
 For instance "N{z}" to the computer might mean "z = 1 + rand(1000)".
-That is, it picks some number to assign to z, and proceeds to see it can make sense of the rest of the statement.
+That is, it picks some number to assign to z, and proceeds to see if it can make sense of the rest of the statement.
 The problem is that it's easy to write nonsense and fall under the illusion that one has written something.